tbedford/Website-Test/source/articles/dealing-with-dates.md

     return m.group(1) + "T" + m.group(2) + "Z"
 ```

-As an aisde, if you type the command `date` in the terminal normally
+As an aside, if you type the command `date` in the terminal normally
 you will get a date-time in this format `Fri 10 Nov 2017 14:03:59
 GMT`.
 In summer this would probably show a BST on the end I would
 guess - that's one reason why I avoid this format, you'd have to start